TomaszOdrzygozdz/alpha_splendor/README.md

 ### Runner

 [`Runner`](alpacka/runner.py) is the main class of the experiment, taking care of running the training loop.
-Each iteration consists two phases: gathering data from environments and training networks.
+Each iteration consists of two phases: gathering data from environments and training networks.

 ### Agent & Trainer